mosmn/Notes/sections/theo/ai/knowledge-representation-schemes.md

 Conceptual graphs provide a versatile way to represent complex relationships, making them suitable for a variety of scenarios and knowledge domains.

+# Structured Representations Schemes

 # Frames

+## 1. Overview

-- The idea behind frames is to store information in meaningful chunks.
+- The concept behind frames is to store information in meaningful chunks.
+- A frame typically consists of several slots, each containing specific information.

+## 2. Example Frame

-- This frame has **4 slots** :
+- This frame has **4 slots** related to a book:

 ```
 BOOK